What to do if you are experiencing noise nuisance

 Reporting your complaint

-If your complaint is about a statutory nuisance and if you have an Apple or Android smartphone or tablet you can now use The Noise App to report noise recordings directly to Chiltern and South Bucks District Councils to investigate.
+If your complaint is about a statutory nuisance and if you have an Apple or Android smartphone or tablet you may now wish to use The Noise App to report noise recordings directly to Chiltern and South Bucks District Councils to investigate.

 If you don't have a smartphone or tablet